 As noted earlier, if one inverter goes down on a central inverter, the entire system goes down.
 Not so with microinverter systems.
 One panel can be offline and the rest of your array can still churn out energy.
-Overall, this results in significantly greater system up time for arrays using microinverters.
+Overall, this results in significantly greater system up time for solar arrays using microinverters.

 Easier to Upgrade Your System

 It’s much easier to expand a microinverter system if you want to add more panels to an existing array.
-Panels and microinverters can be added one by one.
+Solar panels and microinverters can be added one by one.
 Adding to a system with string inverters, however, is more costly and complex as it requires all new panels to be routed to a separate inverter.